AntonC9018/MagicOnion/README.md

 ### Group and GroupConfiguration
 StreamingHub's broadcast system is called Group.
 It can get from StreamingHub impl method, `this.Group`(this.Group type is `HubGroupRepository`, not `IGroup`).

-Current connection can add to group by `this.Group.AddAsync(string groupName)`, return value(`IGroup`) is joined group broadcaster so cache to field.
-It is enable per connection(if disconnected, automatically leaved from group).
-If you want to use some restriction, you can use `TryAddAsync(string groupName, int incluciveLimitCount, bool createIfEmpty)`.
+Current connection can join a group by using `this.Group.AddAsync(string groupName)`, return value(`IGroup`) is the broadcaster of the joined groupm and should be cached.
+Being part of a group is posssible only while the connection is active (on disconnection, the group is left automatically).
+You can also set restrictions when creating a group, check out `TryAddAsync(string groupName, int incluciveLimitCount, bool createIfEmpty)`.

-`IGroup` can pass to StreamingHub.`Broadcast`, `BroadcastExceptSelf`, `BroadcastExcept` and calls client proxy.
+`IGroup` can pass to StreamingHub. `Broadcast`, `BroadcastExceptSelf`, `BroadcastExcept` and calls client proxy.

 ```csharp
 public class ChatHub : StreamingHubBase<IChatHub, IMessageReceiver>, IChatHub